Gerardus Mercator: Persecution, 1543

 It may well have been these Inquisitors who, in 1543, decided that Mercator was eminent enough to be sacrificed.
 His name appeared on a list of 52 Lutheran heretics which included an architect, a sculptor, a former rector of the university, a monk, three priests and many others.
 All were arrested except Mercator, who had left Leuven for Rupelmonde on business concerning the estate of his recently deceased uncle Gisbert.
-That made matters worse, for he was now classified as a fugitive who, by fleeing arrest, had proved his own guilt.
+His absence made matters worse, for he was now classified as a fugitive who, by fleeing arrest, had proved his own guilt.

 Mercator was apprehended in Rupelmonde and imprisoned in the castle.
 He was accused of suspicious correspondence with the Franciscan friars in Mechelen but no incriminating writings were uncovered in his home or at the friary in Mechelen.
 At the same time his well-placed friends petitioned on his behalf, (Note: It is known that Pieter de Corte, an ex-rector of the university, wrote to Queen Maria of Hungary, governor of the province.
 See Crane 2003) but whether his friend Antoine Perrenot was helpful is unknown: Perrenot, as a bishop, would have to support the activities of the Inquisition.
 After seven months, Mercator was released for lack of evidence against him but others on the list suffered torture and execution: two men were burnt at the stake, another was beheaded and two women were entombed alive.

 Leuven, 1543–1552

 Mercator never committed any of his prison experiences to paper; all he would say was that he had suffered an "unjust persecution".
-For the rest of his time in Leuven, his religious thoughts were kept to himself and he turned back to his work.
-His brush with the Inquisition did not affect his relationship with the court and Nicholas Perrenot recommended him to the emperor as a maker of superb instruments.
+For the rest of his time in Leuven, he kept his religious thoughts to himself and returned to work.
+His experience with the Inquisition did not affect his relationship with the court, and Nicholas Perrenot recommended him to the emperor as a maker of superb instruments.
 The outcome was an Imperial order for globes, compasses, astrolabe and astronomical rings.
-They were ready in 1545 and the emperor granted the royal seal of approval to his workshop.
-They were soon destroyed in the course of the emperor's military ventures and Mercator had to construct a second set, now lost.
+They were ready in 1545 and the emperor granted the royal seal of approval to Mercator's workshop.
+The instruments were soon destroyed in the course of the emperor's military ventures and Mercator had to construct a second set, now lost.
 He also returned to his work on a large up-to-date and highly detailed wall map of Europe which was, he had already claimed on his 1538 world map, very well advanced.
-It proved to be a vast task and he, perfectionist that he was, seemed unable to cut short his ever-expanding researches and publish: as a result, it was to be another ten years before the map appeared.
+It proved to be a vast task and he, perfectionist that he was, seemed unable to cut short his ever-expanding research and publish what he had; it was another ten years before the map appeared.